hienhoceo-dpsmedia/WordPress-Security-with-Nginx-on-FastPanel/README.md

 - ✅ Updates all vhost configurations
 - ✅ Tests and reloads Nginx
 - ✅ Verifies the installation
-- ✅ Installs `/usr/local/sbin/wp-security-nightly.sh` and a cron entry (`30 2 * * *`) so the rules are re-applied nightly and old backups are rotated
+- ✅ Installs `/usr/local/sbin/wp-security-nightly.sh` (wrapper for `/usr/local/share/wp-security/update-vhosts-nightly.sh`) and a cron entry (`30 2 * * *`) so the rules are re-applied nightly and old backups are rotated

 Nightly automation logs to `/var/log/wp-security-nightly.log`.
 Adjust the schedule with `sudo crontab -e` if you prefer a different time or disable it by removing the cron line.
+The cron task calls the local updater script, so no nightly downloads are performed.
 ### Testing

 ```bash